sdamaraju/MLEM2/readme.txt

 Implementation of MLEM2 algorithm with concept approximations for complete and incomplete data sets.

-System requirements :
-Any system with Java version greater than 1.5 is required.
-Classes in bin folder are compiled with runtime version 57, if the JRE version in any other system is lesser, program would fail to run.
-In such case please remove all the classes and recompile the java files.

-Please follow the below steps for execution.
+### Ways to run the algorithm ###

+There are 2 ways to run the algorithm.

+-> Using shortcut "run.sh"

 1. Copy the EECS839-ProgrammingProject#3028488 to any system that has Java enabled.

+2. Open the EECS839-ProgrammingProject#3028488 folder.

+3. Double-click on the run.sh command.

+(If the double-click doesn't work, please use terminal and run the below command) sh run.sh

+#If the above fails, please use the below steps to run the algorithm manually.

+-> Manual command prompt run

+1. Copy the EECS839-ProgrammingProject#3028488 to any system that has Java enabled.

-2. Execute the below commands.
+2. Execute the below commands on a terminal.

-	a. cd - Change directory to "EECS839-ProgrammingProject #3028488"/src
-	-Changes directory to Project's Source folder
+	a. cd - Change directory to "EECS839_Programming_Project_#3028488"/src -Changes directory to Project's Source folder

-	b. javac MLEM2Implementation.java
+	b. javac -d ../classes MLEM2Implementation.java
 	-Generates all necessary classes.

+	c. cd ../classes
+	-Changes directory to classes folder where the classes are generated.

-	c. java MLEM2Implementation
+	d. java MLEM2Implementation
 	-Runs the MLEM2Implementation

+### MLEM2 with Concept approximation User inputs ###

-3. Once the execution begins, console prompts user to enter a valid input file name.
+1. Once the execution begins, console prompts user to enter a valid input file name.

 	"Please enter a valid input file name with absolute path..."

 	-Upon seeing this message, please provide entire path including the file name in the below pattern.
-	"/Users/sdamaraju/Desktop/EECS839/SimpleTest.txt"
+	"/Users/sdamaraju/Desktop/EECS839/SimpleTest.txt" (quotes not required)

-4. If the provided file is not valid, console reverts to user, asking to enter the appropriate file name.
+2. If the provided file is not valid, console reverts to user, asking to enter the appropriate file name.

-5. Once file name is successfully entered, console prompts user for approximation details with below message.
+3. Once file name is successfully entered, console prompts user for approximation details with below message.

 	"Please type in 'lower' for lower concept approximation..."